Search

 Multilingual in French, Spanish and Czech, Anna holds a Bachelor of Arts w/Honours in French and Spanish Studies (University of Winnipeg), a Certificate in Women in Leadership (S.C.
 Johnson School of Business, Cornell University) and a Master of Arts in Global Leadership (Royal Roads University).
 Her greatest successes in the military have been her contributions to the training, education, and mentorship of others.
 Anna has deployed in support of domestic operations such as Op LENTUS, and also internationally as part of Op REASSURANCE in Latvia; a valuable opportunity to work together with NATO colleagues.

 Anna believes in the power of compassionate leadership and is active in a number of organizations that promote women and 2SLGBTQI+ persons.
-She is supported in all of her endeavours by her best friend and partner.
+Anna is supported in all of her endeavours by her best friend and partner.

 Follow Anna on LinkedIn